 McKenzie’s research paid off.
 Bascom Palmer surgeons have 35 years of experience with refractive surgery.
 They have trained on every piece of equipment available, including the Allegretto 500 Laser at the Lennar Center’s Laser Vision Center.
 The laser’s guidance system follows the unique topography of each patient’s eye.
 It corrects abnormalities in the cornea, giving patients crisper, clearer vision than what they had with glasses or contact lenses.

 Dr. Sonia H. Yoo performed McKenzie’s surgery.
-She is a Bascom Palmer eye surgeon and a professor of ophthalmology at the UM’s Miller School of Medicine.
+She is a Bascom Palmer eye surgeon and a professor of ophthalmology at University of Miami’s Miller School of Medicine.
 “We’ve done LASIK for a long time at our Miami campus, but Craig McKenzie was our first LASIK patient at The Lennar Foundation Medical Center,” Yoo says.

 However, some patients, including McKenzie, “. . . notice a dramatic difference immediately after the procedure, and almost all recover from discomfort quickly enough to drive themselves to a follow-up check the next morning,” says Yoo.